-Vehicles where installation of any device for reversing safety is incompatible with their on-road use may be partly or fully exempted from this Regulation, subject to the decision of the Type Approval Authority.
+Vehicles where installation of means of rear visibility or detection is incompatible with their on-road use may be partly or fully exempted from this Regulation, subject to the decision of the Type Approval Authority.

 1.5.
 If a vehicle has multiple device(s), the manufacturer shall designate the device that meets the provisions of the regulation.

-Part I Devices for Reversing Motion
+Part I Devices for means of rear visibilty

 2. Definitions